Skip to main content

 Creative writing tasks also appeal to various learning styles so if you are on the lookout for a new way to develop your French, this is the module for you!

-Registration for 24-25 CFLS elective language modules will open on the 3rd of June, 2024.
+Registration for 24-25 CFLS elective language modules is now open.